JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 We'll spend this class diving into how the internet works.
 This class will also go over git basics.
 We'll also review our homework assignments as well.

 - Homework number 3 show and tell
+- How the internet works
 - Git basics
-- How the internet works
-- Introduce homework assignment 4
+- Homework number 4 introduce

 ## Thursday March 15th
 6:30 - 8:00 PM